 VAs Paid Per Project

-But if you want your VAs to rush on a project and if it would require working over the holidays, giving a bonus for early project completion would be fair compensation.
+But if you want your VAs to rush on a project and require working over the holidays, giving a bonus for early project completion would be fair compensation.

 Part-time and Full-time VAs Paid Per Month/Week (The Onlinejobs.ph Way)